-Come and discover Gargano peninsula in southern Italy.
+Come and discover Gargano promontory in southern Italy surrounded by the Adriatic sea.
 It is the sort of place that inspires a deep interest by its visitors.
 The main reason to come here is for its wonderful natural scenery, clean blue sea and rich history.

-Gargano is famous for its very good cuisine and olive oil production.
-With its acres of beaches the peninsula has become a popular summer destination.
+Gargano is famous for its very good cuisine and one of the best olive oil production.
+With its acres of beaches and vast stretches of Mediterranean vegetation the peninsula has become a popular summer destination.

 It covers an area of 2.000 km2 and it is a hilly peninsula.
 Its highest peak is Monte Calvo – 1.065 m above sea level.
 Foresta Umbra, nature reserve is located in the middle of the peninsula.
 It is home to many different species of plants (orchids) and animals.

-Gargano has a very charming coast with high cliffs, fabulous beaches and crashing waves.
+Gargano National Park, protected area, has a very charming coast with high cliffs, fabulous beaches and crashing waves.
 It is famous for its golden sand and pebbly beaches.

 Architiello di San Felice